-The Department of Asian Languages and Civilizations offers an undergraduate BA degree and minor in Chinese and Japanese literature and culture, as well as certificates in Middle Eastern and Islamic Studies and South Asian Languages and Civilizations.
-The Department additionally offers language, literature, and culture courses in Arabic, Chinese, Farsi, Hindi/Urdu, Japanese, and Korean.
+The Department of Asian Languages and Civilizations offers undergraduate majors in Chinese and Japanese, minors in Arabic, Chinese, Hindi/Urdu and Japanese, and certificates in Middle Eastern and Islamic Studies and South Asian Languages and Civilizations, as well as language, literature and culture courses in Arabic, Chinese, Hindi/Urdu, Japanese and Korean.

-The Office of Career Services offers a number of programs and services designed to help you plan your career, including workshops, internships, and placement services after graduation.
+Career Services offers a number of programs and services designed to help you plan your career, including workshops, internships, and placement services after graduation.
 For an appointment with a career counselor or for more information, call 303-492-6541, or stop by the Center for Community, N352, 133 UCB.
 Students looking to utilize their acquired language skills may also explore the career resources page on the Anderson Language and Technology Center website.

 Students interested in advanced study of Chinese and Japanese language and literature are encouraged to consider the Chinese MA and Japanese MA in Asian Languages and Civilizations offered by the Department.
 For further information, please contact the Director of Graduate Studies in Chinese or Director of Graduate Studies in Japanese.